-Roofing including roof space Repair category 2 Notes Heavy condensation was noted within the attic which has affected some of the sarking boards.
-Staining was noted to a number of the timbers within the attic.
-Condensation can be alleviated with increasing heating and ventilation.
-Typical weathering and moss growth was noted externally.
+Roofing including Roof Space

+Repair Category 2

+Notes There is weathering to the tiled roof covering together with most accumulation.

 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

-Rainwater fittings

-Repair category 1

-Notes No significant defects evident.
+No significant defects evident.